Git-Leon/Leon-Hunter-Public-Portfolio/README.md

 * Lead content developer for java programming boot camp.
 * Created solutions, lectures, and curriculum for training program.
-* Taught all core concepts of java and advanced topics including JDBC, JPA, Spring Boot, and design patterns
+* Taught Core Java and and Java Web APIs using JDBC, JPA, Spring Boot, and design patterns
 * Assisted in the education and job-placement of over 200 junior full-stack application developers

 ### Contractor; Technical Instructor